GoLand 2024.3 Help

 Set variable values

-If you want to test how the program would behave in certain conditions or fix its current behavior at runtime, you can do that by setting/changing the variable values.
+If you want to test how the program would behave with certain data or change its flow at runtime, you can achieve that by changing the variable values.

 1. Select a variable and press F2.
 Alternatively, select Set Value from the context menu.